Simtek S941: 1994 season

 The team got the Simtek S941 home 12 times from 32 starts.
 They benefited from the slowness of the Simtek's back-of-the-grid rival Pacific PR01, which rarely qualified.
 The Simtek S941 did not score any points in its debut season; Jean-Marc Gounon marked the team's highest finish with ninth at the French Grand Prix, although he was four laps down on the leader.

+Livery

+The main sponsor was MTV.
+Other notable sponsors including Barbara (an investor in the team) and Russell Athletics.
+After the San Marino, the team decided to continue racing with the top of the airbox bearing the Austrian flag with the words "For Roland" in tribute to Ratzenberger.
+During 1994 Japanese Grand Prix, Simtek received a new sponsorship from South Korean airline giants Korean Air and thus marked for the first time South Korea sponsorship involved in the sport as well as boosting Formula One's popularity in the country.